XuanGiaHanNguyen/web102_prework/README.md

 Here's a walkthrough of implemented features:

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with Macbook builtIn Screen-recording
+GIF created with Kap

 ## Notes

-Describe any challenges encountered while building the app.
+I did not encounter much challenge when completing this - except few of the quizzes where it kinda fusterated me a bit

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2025 XuanGiaHanNguyen

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.